microtrain/bootcamp/12-Express/02-Express.md

 ## User Authentication with Passport

 ### Passport Local Strategy
-[</> code](https://github.com/microtrain/mean.example.com/commit/45f85c87933fad9d74e93d5885e61cc0df9c2544) Install all the packages needed for building a passport session and storing it in the database.
+[</> code](https://github.com/microtrain/mean.example.com/commit/78b0dc53d4851621d4dc7b8ea2d6a2a6d48f2fbb) Install all the packages needed for building a passport session and storing it in the database.
+The commit points to the package.json files, you can install these packages over the commandline or

 ```sh
 npm install passport